 Meeting TABC Requirements

-As part of meeting Tennessee alcohol server training requirements, all licensed establishments must provide a state-approved alcohol training education course to its employees.
-This certification training must be completed within 60 days of hire in order to earn a server permit.
+As part of meeting Tennessee alcohol seller training requirements, all licensed establishments must provide a state-approved alcohol training education course to its employees.
+This certification training must be completed within 60 days of hire in order to earn a seller permit.
 This permit will be valid for 5 years, after which the employee will need to renew it by completing the alcohol training course again.
-Businesses must have copies of each employee's server permit on file at all times, or else they could risk severe penalties.
+Businesses must have copies of each employee's seller permit on file at all times, or else they could risk severe penalties.

-You will be eligible to become a TABC-certified alcohol server as long as you meet the following requirements:
+You will be eligible to become a TABC-certified alcohol seller as long as you meet the following requirements: